WELCOME TO THE EMSA European ıntegratıon and culture famıly!

 The European Medical Mobility

 The European Medical Mobility Website (EMM) is a joint project of the European Junior Doctors (EJD) and the European Medical Students’ Association (EMSA).
 Its main goal is to facilitate training in the medical field within the EU/EEA through an online database with a regular update system.
-The website does not only gather official information regarding Junior Doctors’ training and working conditions, but also encourages to share personal and useful viewpoints.
+The website does not only gather official information regarding Junior Doctors’ training and working conditions but also encourages to share personal and useful viewpoints.

 The target group of the European Medical Mobility website is junior doctors and medical students who are aiming to do their medical training in another European country.
-The European Medical Mobility Project aims to facilitate their movement by providing information how to access medical training in different countries, as well as basic information on training and working conditions in different European countries.
+The European Medical Mobility Project aims to facilitate their movement by providing information on how to access medical training in different countries, as well as basic information on training and working conditions in different European countries.

 European Integratıon and culture

 - Spring Assembly '19 Heidelberg

 - Autumn Assembly '19 Athens